oracle-samples/cclunit-framework/cclunit-framework-source/doc/CCLUTMOCKING.md

 ## API

+**cclutExecuteProgramWithMocks(programName = vc, params = vc, namespace = vc)**

+Executes a CCL program applying an indicated namespace and all mocks that have been specified using the functions described below.  programName is required.  params is a stringified representation of the parameters to be passed to the program, so all commas and string delimiters must be specified.
+If namespace is omitted, it will default to the PUBLIC namespace.
+Additionally, to execute the program with specific "with replace()" functionality (e.g. record structures), call cclutAddMockImplementation with the Name_From as originalName and Name_To as replaceName prior to calling cclutExecuteProgramWithMocks.

+@param programName
+&nbsp;&nbsp;&nbsp;&nbsp;The program to be executed with mocks.
+@param params
+&nbsp;&nbsp;&nbsp;&nbsp;The parameters to be sent to the program.
+@param namespace
+&nbsp;&nbsp;&nbsp;&nbsp;The namespace under which to execute the program.

+Example:
+call cclutExecuteProgramWithMocks("ccl_my_program", "\^MINE^, 1.0, ^string parameter^", "MYNAMESPACE")

 **cclutDefineMockTable(tableName = vc, fieldNames = vc, fieldTypes = vc)**

 Defines a mock table structure that can be created for use within a program.
 This is the first function to be called in the process of mocking a table.
-It must be called before cclutAddMockIndex(), cclutAddMockConstraint(), and
-cclutCreateMockTable() can be called.
-The table will not be mocked in cclutExecuteProgramWithMocks() unless
-cclutCreateMockTable() is called.  tableName, columnNames, and columnTypes are required.  columnNames and columnTypes are expected to be pipe-delimited strings.
+It must be called before cclutAddMockIndex(), cclutAddMockConstraint(), and cclutCreateMockTable() can be called.
+The table will not be mocked in cclutExecuteProgramWithMocks() unless cclutCreateMockTable() is called.
+This function can be called for the same table after cclutCreateMockTable() in order to redefine it; however, the existing mocked table will be dropped and cclutCreateMockTable() will need to be called again to recreate it with the new defintion.  tableName, columnNames, and columnTypes are required.  columnNames and columnTypes are expected to be pipe-delimited strings.
 The columnTypes should have the same count as columnNames and be in the same order.

 @param tableName
 &nbsp;&nbsp;&nbsp;&nbsp;The table to be mocked.